Azure/Metrics-Advisor-for-Equipment.github.io/docs/05-Scheduling an inference.md

-# ⭐Scheduling inference
+# ⭐Scheduling a streaming inference

-After you create a model, you can use it to monitor your asset in live.
+After you create a model, you can use it to monitor your asset in streaming.
 To use your model to monitor your asset, you do the following.

-## 1. Create a live inference
+## 1. Schedule a streaming inference

-When the model status is completed, click the button to schedule a live inference to start collecting data and detecting anomalies.
+When the model status is completed, click the button to schedule a streaming inference to start collecting data and detecting anomalies.

 ![image](https://user-images.githubusercontent.com/36343326/176591157-ca84e705-aead-420e-990d-590f925ef756.png)